 If you prefer to order the same design for your entire yard of fabric, you can skip this step and get right to ordering your fabric!
 To determine how much fabric you’ll need, please review the instructions for the Custom Laptop and Tablet Cover Tutorial.

 Since I will be making a case for my iPad which is on the smaller side, I will only be using (4) 9” x 12” pieces of fabric.
-To make the most of my fabric I used the Eco Canvas Vertical Split Fill-A-Yard® Template.
+To make the most of my fabric I used the Recycled Canvas Vertical Split Fill-A-Yard® Template.
 This way, I could get two prints on one yard which allowed me to make two cases featuring different designs!
 For the Fleece lining of my fabric I chose to use the vertical template featuring two different designs from Rhianna’s Spoonflower shop.

 Don’t stop at just doodles!
 Using the tutorial above, turn your favorite photos into the perfect keepsake.